 Cable-stayed: Closely resembling suspension bridges, cable-stayed bridges are supported by cables except they use fewer cables.
 The towers that hold the cables are much shorter than suspension bridges.
 (Tatara Bridge)

 Kids were eager to start their STEM activity and build a straw bridge of their own.
 They first made a design on the paper, discussed and tweaked it, and went on to build their own bridge, tested it and then made modifications to make it stronger.

-It was time to test both the models.
+Once everything was assembled, It was time to test both the models.

 and both the models did fairly well under the weight.